Iwi plan to stop popular Far North fishing competition, slamming it as 'disrespectful'

 The highly anticipated Doubtless Bay Fishing contest and auction planned for this weekend was scrutinised by Ngāti Kahu representative Wikatana Popata, who felt the iwi had been disrespected after event organisers “didn’t bother” to consult them.

-But organiser Nick Ryan says they were not aware of a requirement to consult with iwi but have reached out to people in the community to try resolve the concerns.
+But organiser Nick Ryan says they were not aware of a requirement to consult with iwi and have reached out to people in the community to try resolve the concerns.

 Popata said all boat ramps and beach access points in the area would be blocked off by iwi to stop the contest from happening in their “tribal territory.”